 Some materials purchased with flexibility funds may be recorded on the annual inventory report of State adopted instructional materials.
 The principal shall be responsible for utilizing existing school inventory procedures to ensure proper accountability.

-Procedures Concerning Challenged Instructional Materials
+Procedures Concerning Challenged Instructional Materials After Adoption

 Challenges to Family Life Education material are addressed in procedures/guidelines established by the Family Life Education Committee.

-The Board is legally responsible for all matters relating to the operation of the District.
-The responsibility for the selection of education materials is delegated to the professionally trained personnel employed by the Board.
-Selection of materials involves many people: principals, teachers, students, supervisors, and library information specialists.
-The responsibility for approving supplemental materials such as novels or videotapes for classroom study rests with the principal.
+The School Board is legally responsible for all matters relating to the operation of the District.
+The responsibility for the selection of education materials is delegated to the professionally trained personnel employed by the School Board.
+Selection of materials involves many people: principals, teachers, students, supervisors, coordinators, and library information specialists.
+The responsibility for approving supplemental materials such as novels or digital content for classroom study rests with the principal.
 In selecting supplemental material for the principal's approval, teachers shall consider the relative level of maturity of their students and their need for guidance in the study of such material.

 It is the responsibility of the teacher (or other instructional staff member) who intends to use supplemental materials to notify the school principal of potentially controversial materials that may be considered offensive to reasonable persons within the community.

-It is the responsibility of the principal to ensure that the materials used are appropriate and consistent with the Sunshine State Standards for the course.
+It is the responsibility of the principal to ensure that the materials used are appropriate and consistent with the Florida Standards for the course.
 It is the responsibility of the principal or principal's designee to assist the teacher in devising methods to minimize or eliminate controversial materials, including, if appropriate, notifying parents of the nature of the material.

 If the principal decides the materials should not be taught and the teacher disagrees with the principal's determination, the teacher may appeal as outlined in Policy 2235.